OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 > Category: management
 > Permalink: https://owaspai.org/goto/secprogram/

-Purpose: reduces probability of AI risks being overlooked by information security management, so to mitigate security risk as the security program takes responsibility for the AI-specific threats and corresponding controls in this document.
+Purpose: ensures adequate mitigation of AI security risks through information security management, as the security program takes responsibility for the AI-specific threats and corresponding.
 For more details on using this document in risk analysis, see the [risk analysis section](/goto/riskanalysis/).

 Make sure to include AI-specific assets and the threats to them.
 The threats are covered in this resource and the assets are:
 - training data